-To properly sharpen your lawnmower blades, wear the necessary protective gear, assemble the necessary tools, disconnect the mower from its power source, cap the gas tank, position the mower on its side, and sharpen the blades at the correct angle.
-Once done, you should wash the debris off and test the mower.
+To sharpen your lawnmower blades, wear protective gear and assemble the necessary tools.
+Disconnect the mower from its power source, cap the gas tank, and position the mower on its side.
+Sharpen the blades at the correct angle, wash off the debris and test the mower.

 Signs of blunt lawn mower blades

 Here are signs of blunt blades that require sharpening

 Blunt mower blades don’t deliver an even cut like sharp blades.
 Blunt blades leave the grass looking rough and uneven.
 Unlike blunt blades, sharp blades cut the grass at the same height.
 A rugged cut is a glaring sign that you need to sharpen your lawnmower blades